daniiielak/Java_DataStructure-AlgorithmCollection/StudentList_JavaBubbleSort/README.md

 # StudentList_JavaBubbleSort

 ## Objective
-The objective is to develop a program to sort an ArrayList of Countries according to the Alphabet.
+The objective is to develop a program to sort an ArrayList of Students according to the Alphabet.
 The program utilises two different Bubble Sort Algorithms and was developed in Java.

 ## Methods:
   <pre>